TECHNOLOGY FILE

 Smoothing, at the low tiers, shaves the peaks — the worst mornings made survivable, the spikes flattened, everything still present but turned down.
 Narrowing, in the middle, tightens the affect band to the productive range the way a thermostat tightens a room; the user reports feeling "more stable," and is.
 And at the top, the Floor — a guaranteed minimum mood, below which the suite will not let the user fall, ever, for any reason.
 The brochures render the Floor in warm amber and never quite describe it.
 Helix's marketing calls the whole product emotional sovereignty.
 The brand earnestly believes it is selling you back control of your own feelings.

-What it is selling is the firmware Nexus installs without asking, repackaged as a freedom, with a renewal cycle.
+What it is selling is the firmware installs without asking, repackaged as a freedom, with a renewal cycle.

 The Floor Becomes the Architecture

-And then, exactly as the Dependency Spiral specifies — because MoodLine is nothing but the Spiral applied to the affective system, the eleventh rung of a staircase with no bottom — the brain reorganized around the Floor.
+And then, exactly as specifies — because MoodLine is nothing but the applied to the affective system, the eleventh rung of a staircase with no bottom — the brain reorganized around the Floor.
 Baseline sadness, the kind that arrives when a thing is genuinely sad, began to feel like a malfunction.
 The neural pathways that processed full-amplitude feeling did not vanish when the user dialed them down.
 They went dark.
 The rooms were still there.
 The user just could not feel in them anymore.

 A MoodLine subscriber who lapses does not become sad.
-They become flooded — years of un-metabolized affective residue arriving at once, at biological amplitude, with the prosthetic that had been handling it suddenly gone.
-Felix Otieno survived precisely this when he went gray and the firmware switched off: forty minutes of unidentifiable weeping in a maintenance corridor, the biological system clearing a backlog the suite had been holding for years.
-His Small Talk Cafe hiring test now selects against the trait the dial produces — a subscriber fills three minutes of silence within thirty seconds, where Felix's uncalibrated applicants sit with it.
-Dr. Aris Kwan had already named the mechanism in firmware users and called it the fourth lock, affect rigidity.
+They become flooded — years of un-metabolized affective residue arriving at once, at biological amplitude, with the prosthetic that had been handling it suddenly gone. survived precisely this when he went gray and the firmware switched off: forty minutes of unidentifiable weeping in a maintenance corridor, the biological system clearing a backlog the suite had been holding for years.
+His Small Talk Cafe hiring test now selects against the trait the dial produces — a subscriber fills three minutes of silence within thirty seconds, where 's uncalibrated applicants sit with it. had already named the mechanism in firmware users and called it the fourth lock, affect rigidity.
 MoodLine simply added a column to his chart — and reached people younger, because a consumer does not need to be employed to subscribe.

 History